Cape Woolamai Coastal Walk, The Pinnacles

 The Pinnacles at Cape Woolamai

 Cape Woolamai is renown for its large and consistent surf breaks, making it a popular spot to visit on Phillip Island; However, most travellers make it no further than the car park.
 The Cape Woolamai Coastal Walk features breath-taking panoramic views and a series of compelling rock formations and yet, it continues to remain relatively unknown.
 The walk consists of three main points of interest.
 Cape Woolamai’s old granite quarry, Phillip Island’s Highest elevation point: The Beacon, and lastly, the unique granite rock structures that form The Pinnacles.
-This coast line is also teeming with wildlife, Wallabies by day and short-tail shearwaters by night; a popular whale watching spot too.

 Map of Cape Woolamai Coastal Walk